FREE SHIPPING OVER $75

 4. WMC (World Muay Thai Council): One of the oldest and most respected organizations in Muay Thai, promoting the sport worldwide and organizing top-level competitions.

-5. IFMA (International Federation of Muay Thai Associations): The governing body for amateur Muay Thai, recognized by the International Olympic Committee (IOC), and responsible for organizing the World Muay Thai Championships.
+5. IFMA (International Federation of Muay Thai Associations): The governing body for amateur Muay Thai, recognized by the International Olympic Committee (IOC), organizing world championship events.

 6. IMF (International Muay Thai Federation): A global organization that sanctions professional and amateur Muay Thai events, contributing to the sport’s international growth.